Module Manager

 There are 2 main application module interfaces:

-The above interfaces are mostly embedding smaller interfaces (extension interfaces), that defines specific functionalities:
+The above interfaces are mostly embedding smaller interfaces (extension interfaces), that define specific functionalities:

 The AppModuleBasic interface exists to define independent methods of the module, i.e. those that do not depend on other modules in the application.
 This allows for the construction of the basic application structure early in the application definition, generally in the init() function of the main application file.